5

 What is Canary's underlying database technology?

 The Canary Historian is a file based storage system that utilizes Canary's proprietary NOSQL database technology.
-Build around organizing tag groups into data sets, Canary creates new daily archive files for each data set within the historian.
+Built around organizing tag groups into "DataSets" (which act like folders), Canary creates new daily archive files for each DataSet within the Historian.
 These historical files can easily be moved, backed up, and transferred to other Canary Historians as needed.

 Tag storage hard limits are not set within Canary and some production servers have more than two million tags actively writing data.